Pescocostanzo

 Pescocostanzo is a comune and town of 1038 inhabitants in the Province of L'Aquila in the Abruzzo region of Italy.
 It is a tourist destination, attracting people from all over Italy due to its landscape and environment.
-It is part of the National Park of Maella, and the I Borghi più belli d'Italia (Most Beautiful Towns of Italy) association.
+It is part of the Maiella National Park and is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 In winter, Pescocostanzo is a destination for skiers and snowboarders, and has its own ski resort.
 The towns of Roccaraso and Rivisondoli are close by.